IvoBrink/RACDH/README.md

 - For major changes that affect multiple scripts (e.g., model selection, data paths), edit the central configuration file: `RACDH/config.py`.
 - For changes specific to a single script (e.g., input/output files, batch size), use the command-line arguments provided by that script (see `--help` for options).

-## Papers & citation

-This project is based on the MSc thesis:

-> Ivo Brink (2025). *Real-time Knowledge Attribution as an Early-Warning Signal for LLM Hallucinations*.
-University of Amsterdam.

-If you use this work, please cite the thesis.

 ## Codebase Summary

 - Total *.py files: 53